 As you start your studies at LJMU you may find some Twitter accounts particularly useful to follow:

 - Queries about finance, health or study support?
 Or just need to chat to someone?
 Get in touch with Student Advice and Wellbeing @LJMUSAW

 - The three University libraries are much more than places to find (over half a million!) books and journals – they're hubs offering a huge range of student services: chat to them on @LJMULibrary

 - Throughout your time at LJMU the Careers Centre @LJMUWoW offer tailor-made careers advice and support, plus you can get on-campus advice from your three Careers Zone hubs

 - Liverpool Students’ Union and the four sabbatical officers exist solely to make student lives better.
 They run tons of student-led events and campaigns throughout the year and would love you to get involved: follow them on @LiverpoolSU

 Many courses, schools and departments have their own dedicated accounts and pages too.

-There are tons of sports teams and societies affiliated to Liverpool Students’ Union on social media too, which you can find out about from the Students' Union website or at the Freshers' Fairs at Liverpool Students' Union.
+There are tons of sports teams and societies affiliated to Liverpool Students’ Union on social media too, which you can find out about from the Students' Union website or at the Freshers' Fairs.

 Along with enhancing your time at LJMU, social media can be a great tool for improving your employability.
-Our World of Work Careers Centre offers workshops about online reputation management and creating a professional LinkedIn profile.
+Our Careers Team offers workshops about online reputation management and creating a professional LinkedIn profile.